franklinschool/resume/README.md

 ## My Story

-Art is something I enjoy.
-I was going to teach art classes to elementary children, but after I student taught, that belief flew out the window.

-I started building websites in 2005 when I was working for Chicago International Trucks. [^1]
+I started building websites in 2005 when I was working for Chicago International Trucks.

-After working for an AD agency my confidence grew and I began designing and developing sites with Adobe products like PhotoShop and Dreamweaver.
+After working for an AD agency my confidence grew and I began designing and developing sites with Adobe products like PhotoShop, Illustrator and Dreamweaver.

 Having a few years under my belt, I went full-time with my business.
-It was HARD, but I learned so many good things about people, expectations, and wearing many hats.
+It was HARD, but I learned so many good things about people, expectations, and wearing many hats as a business owner.

-I am self-taught and always eager to learn new things.
+I am self-taught and ALWAYS eager to learn new things.
 I am an extrovert by nature and enjoy troubleshooting complex problems with many people to find innovative solutions.

-*I’ve been quoted as saying:*
-> “Don’t ask me to do something if you don’t expect it to get done.”

-[^1]: Using Microsoft Frontpage